babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 ### 4.3.
 Configure Your Finality Provider

-Edit the `config.toml` file in your finality provider home directory with the following parameters:
+Edit the `fpd.conf` file in your finality provider home directory with the following parameters:

 ```shell